-Numerous SNMP traps can be provided by the various components in the system.
-Ensure that these are properly configured.

-- SIP Server has an HTTP interface for monitoring its health.
+- Numerous SNMP traps can be provided by the various components in the system.
+Ensure that these are properly configured. - PureConnect logs many system messages to the Windows Event Log; this can be monitored to watch for standard messages/warnings/errors. - PureConnect Media Server has an HTTP interface for monitoring its health.
 This may provide a useful alternative monitoring approach.
-To enable, configure http-port in the TServer configuration section of the SIP Server application. - SIP Server has a Stat log that can be monitored.
-The log filenames ends with "-1536".